-If you ever walk in a monday.com office, you will see dashboards everywhere!
+If you ever walk into a monday.com office, you will see dashboards everywhere!
 We like to measure everything from the company's performance to the amount of coffee drank per week ☕️.
 Reporting plays a crucial role in any decision we make.
 With that in mind, we've created some pretty amazing features that will help you run reports on your boards and your entire monday.com account.

 Visualize data using three parameters with stacked charts

 Charts are great way to see the analytics side of your workflow.
-See how well your team members are performing, how fast your tasks get done, how they change over time and more.
+See how well your team members are performing, how fast your tasks get done, how they change over time, and more.

 In this example, we are using a sales pipeline to visually track the progress of all the deals our sales team is currently working on.

 We are interested to see how much sales each agent made in the month of April.
 To do so, we will use the stacked chart.
 The X-axis represents each agent while the Y-axis represents the amount closed in USD.

 Our third parameter is used to better understand which type of plan is sold the most per specific agent.
 For example, we can see that Shelly is the only agent performing really well in selling Enterprise plans whereas Lisa is great in selling both Pro and Basic plans.

 Add a benchmark and cumulative data